EricTran99/Assignment-15-GeoJson/README.md

 ```

 With all of the combined coding scripts, the result is a website shows a world map that contains circle Popup, each representing a recorded earthquake with information about the earthquake with Popup description.
-As well as a legend to help guide the viewers on what each colours represent <br/>
+As well as a legend to help guide the viewers on what each colours represent. <br/>
  <br/>
 ![image](https://github.com/Nisloen/Assignment-15-GeoJson/assets/134130254/990a1063-d4a0-47c6-aafc-293e79e12b90)